usnistgov/optbayesexpt/_sources/quickstart.rst.txt

 Testing
 -------

-Test the installation for basic functionality with the following command:
+Optional testing for basic functionality requires the pytest module.
+From the source directory:

 ::

-    > py.test
+    > python -m pytest

+Note that ``test_zinference.py`` script is a statistical test, and is not expected to pass every time.
+An error message of the form ``"AssertionError:
+We ran 100 inference tests ..."`` does not necessarily indicate a problem.

 Scripting
 ---------